JochenSunaert/PlotTwist/README.md

 * **Real-Time Multiplayer:** Seamless interaction between players and the main game screen via WebSockets.
 * **Multi-Device Play:** Players use their smartphones (clients) to interact, while the main game runs on a PC (host).
-* **Host Controls:** The game host manages room creation, game start, and progression.
+* **Host Controls:** The game host manages room creation, game start, and the gamephases.
 * **Dynamic Game Phases:** Features distinct phases for:
     * **Lobby:** Joining and waiting for the game to start.
     * **Prompt Selection:** One player is chosen to submit a creative scenario (prompt).